Smart City Control Systems Guide: How Integrated Technology Manages Urban Infrastructure

 • Water and waste management systems

-The central concept is a digital command center that collects data from connected infrastructure and displays it through unified control dashboards.
-These dashboards allow city operators to track events, monitor performance, and coordinate responses to incidents in real time.
+The central concept is a digital command center that collects and displays data through unified dashboards.
+Operators can monitor events, track performance, and respond to incidents in real time.

 • Urban water monitoring